Position-space sampling for local multiquark operators in lattice QCD using distillation and the importance of tetraquark operators for $T_{cc}(3875)^+$: Numerical investigation

-Utilizing the basis consisting of all bilocal operators and that of all local and bilocal operators, we computed the low-lying finite-volume spectrum on both ensembles.
-The results are displayed in Figure~\ref{fig:spectrum}.
+Utilizing the basis consisting of all bilocal operators and that of all local and bilocal operators, we computed the estimate of the low-lying finite-volume spectrum on both ensembles.
+The results are displayed in Fig.~\ref{fig:spectrum}.

-For the N202, we see the energy shift for the ground and first excited state that we have already discussed.
+For the N202, we see the shifts in the energy estimates for the ground and first excited state that we have already discussed.
 Besides those two energy levels, there are also significant shifts in higher excited states.
-Especially, the state below the $D^*D^*(0)$ threshold, which shifts by roughly 5~$\sigma$ upon inclusion of local operators.
-The only level that is unaffected by the local operators is the state below the $DD^*(1)$ non-interacting level.
+Especially the state below the $D^*D^*(0)$ threshold, whose estimate shifts by roughly 5~$\sigma$ upon inclusion of local operators.
+The only level that is unaffected by the local operators is the state below the $DD^*(1)$ noninteracting level.

 On the B450 ensemble, which has a coarser lattice spacing and a smaller physical volume, the inclusion of local operators has a smaller impact.
-The ground state and the first excited state energy shift by roughly 0.5~$\sigma$.
+The ground state and the first excited state energy estimates shift by roughly 0.5~$\sigma$.
 The two levels close to the $D^*D^*(0)$ threshold remain mostly unaffected.
 The smaller effect of the local operators on B450 could be due to its smaller physical volume, which leads to more widely spaced finite-volume energy levels.
 Consequently, excited states are more suppressed in the effective energy.

-In Figure~\ref{fig:spectrum} we also show energies on the B450 ensemble that we computed with the heavier than physical charm quark (c.f.
-Chapter~\ref{sec:lattice_setup}).
+In Fig.~\ref{fig:spectrum} we also show energy estimates on the B450 ensemble that we computed with the heavier than physical charm quark (cf. Chapter~\ref{sec:lattice_setup}).
 We include them because the $T_{bb}$ tetraquark, which is deeply bound~\cite{Leskovec:2019ioa, Alexandrou:2024iwi}, arises from substituting the two charm quarks with bottom quarks.
 Local tetraquark operators were found to be essential for correctly determining the finite-volume spectrum of the $T_{bb}$, particularly its ground state~\cite{Prelovsek:2025vbr}.
 Therefore, we expect a stronger binding and a bigger importance of local tetraquark operators with our heavy charm quark.
-This is what we see: the ground state energy shifts by roughly 1.5~$\sigma$ and the first excited state by 1~$\sigma$ upon including local operators.
-There is also a significant shift in the state above the $DD^*(1)$ non-interacting level.
+This is what we see: the ground state energy estimate shifts by roughly 1.5~$\sigma$ and that of the first excited state by 1~$\sigma$ upon including local operators.
+There is also a significant shift in the state above the $DD^*(1)$ noninteracting level.
 This shift was already present with the physical charm quark (not displayed in the plot), but it is enhanced with the heavier charm quark.